Graduate School of Arts and Sciences

 Degrees in Passing

 Students enrolled in a Ph.D. program are allowed to apply for a master's degree within that program if they have satisfied all the requirements for the particular master's degree.
 Students are limited to only one master's degree in passing.
+A thesis may be required for the master’s in passing.
+Students should check with their department for requirements.
 Students may not apply for a master's degree in passing if they already hold a master's degree from the university, unless there is no overlap (double counting) in the terms used to fulfill the residency requirements for the two degrees.

 Application for Graduate Degrees